 The most popular subjects amongst Indian students at Royal Holloway are International Management, Information Security, and Computer Science.

 The Regional Manager responsible for India is Simon Stanley and he visits the country regularly to attend education exhibitions and meet prospective students and education agents.
+The Senior Recruitment Adviser responsible is Karan Shokeen, based in New Delhi.

 The qualifications we accept